wandb/docs/docs/guides/launch/setup-launch.md

 * `queues`: the name of one or more queues for the agent to watch

 :::tip
 You can use the W&B CLI to specify universal configurable options for the launch agent (instead of the config YAML file): maximum number of jobs, W&B entity, and launch queues.
-See the `wandb launch-agent` command for more information.
-[LINK]
+See the [`wandb launch-agent`](../../ref/cli/wandb-launch-agent.md) command for more information.
 :::